Text vs Video Therapy: Which Is Right for You?

 - Would I value being able to re-read my therapist's responses?

-- Do I want dedicated session time or ongoing access?
+- Do I want dedicated appointments, ongoing access, or a therapist anytime through messaging?

 Platform Options by Format